Helston: History

 Daniel Defoe describes Helston (1725) in his tour around Great Britain thus, ″This town is large and populous, and has four spacious streets, a handsome church, and a good trade: this town also sends members to Parliament.
-He also mentions that the River Cober makes a tolerable good harbour and several ships are loaded with tin, although over one hundred years before Defoe, Richard Carew (1602) described Loe Bar as "The shingle was relatively porous and fresh water could leave and seawater enter depending, on the relative heights of the pool and sea". (part of the author's The Natural History of England, or, A description of each particular county) Defoe's description seems to be the first and possibly the origin of other sources claiming Helston to be a port in the historic period.
+He also mentions that the River Cober makes a tolerable good harbour and several ships are loaded with tin, [between Lowertown and Helston, but not to the sea]; although over one hundred years before Defoe, Richard Carew (1602) described Loe Bar as "The shingle was relatively porous and fresh water could leave and seawater enter depending, on the relative heights of the pool and sea". (part of the author's The Natural History of England, or, A description of each particular county) Defoe's description seems to be the first and possibly the origin of other sources claiming Helston to be a port in the historic period.
 Loe Pool is referred to in a document of 1302, implying the existence of Loe Bar at this date, if not much earlier, and thus precluding the passage of shipping up the Cober.
 At the same time it was recorded that the burgesses of Helston exercised jurisdiction over the ships anchored at Gweek, but no mention was made of ships at Helston, and no customs records or other documentation of port traffic relating to Helston survives; thus confirming the fact that Gweek has for centuries been the recognized port of Helston.
-There is no known archaeological evidence for the existence of a port at Helston* and there is no primary evidence to support Defoe’s account.

-However, contributing to the belief of a port at Helston was the discovery of what some people believe to be slipways and mooring rings, during excavations around 1980.Kittridge, Alan, 1989 Cornwall's Maritime Heritage.
+There is no known archaeological evidence for the existence of a port* at Helston and there is no primary evidence to support Defoe's account.
+Leland's description of the Loe Pool is thus:"Lo Poole is a 2 miles in length, and betwixt it and the mayn se, is but a barre of sand: and ons in 3 or 4 yeres, what by the wait of the fresch water and rage of the se, it brekith out, and then the fresch and salt water metyng makith a wonderful noise.
+But sone after, the mouth is barrid again with sande.
+At other tymes the superfluite of the water of Lo Poole drenith out through the sandy barre into the se.
+If this barre might be alway kept open, it wold be a goodly haven up to Hailestoun."However, contributing to the belief of a port at Helston was the discovery of what some people believe to be slipways and mooring rings, during excavations around 1968.Kittridge, Alan, 1989 Cornwall's Maritime Heritage.
 Twelveheads Press There was no known shipping from the sea after 1260, but before 1200, in 'the 1182 record of Godric of Helleston paying a fine of ten marks for exporting his corn out of England from Helston without a licence.'
 This could be considered the most significant piece of documentary evidence signifying Helston's former port days, though it does not prove the case.
 At the time of Domesday Book, Gweek had no inhabitants whilst Helston was the largest settlement in the west of Cornwall, with 113 households.
 In 1837 a plan was drawn up to open Loe Pool to shipping using a pier to counteract siltation, but it was never carried out.